The Best Paint Brushes for Painting Furniture

 You get what you pay for, but you don’t need to spend top dollar on a paint brush to paint furniture.
 Even if you want a smooth, brush free paint finish.

-If you use a really cheap paint brush, it will most likely shed its bristles in your paint… which is really annoying to have to pick out.
+If you use a cheap paint brush, it will most likely shed its bristles in your paint, which is really annoying to pick out.
 The cheap paint brushes also tend to leave a lot of brush marks behind.

-Staalmeester, Cling On, and Country Chic Paint’s oval paint brushes are the best of the best paint brush for painting furniture.
+Staalmeester, Cling On, and Country Chic Paint’s oval paint brushes are the best of the best paint brushes for painting furniture.

 If you are looking for the best of the best, you want a true brush free finish, absolutely no shed, thick paint brush that you can use over and over and over for all of your paint projects… The Staalmeester, Cling On, and Country Chic Paint oval paint brushes are amazing.